samsung-test/samsung-test.github.io/tizenstudio/setup/quick_start_guide.md

 keywords: Tizen, OS, Open Source
 ---

-# Get Started with Developing Tizen Web Applications
+# Get Started to Develop Tizen Web Application

 ### Introduction
 Web applications involve the standards for building and rendering web pages such as HTML, CSS, and JavaScript.
 The following figure illustrates the basic structure of a Tizen Web application: